-Unraveling the Mystery: New Tech Revives Search for Missing Flight MH370! - YaNoticias
+Unraveling the Mystery: New Tech Revives Search for Missing Flight MH370! - YANoticias

 2. How could this search change aviation safety protocols?

-By analyzing the data collected during this search, aviation authorities may be able to establish safer flight routing and improve emergency response strategies, ultimately shaping industry standards.
+By analysing the data collected during this search, aviation authorities may be able to establish safer flight routing and improve emergency response strategies, ultimately shaping industry standards.

 3. What are the chances of finding MH370 in this new search?